• Sign In

 How does Telehealth work?

-You’ll be sent a link for the video appointment.
-Click on it when our appointment is scheduled to start or open it through the Telehealth by SimplePractice app (download free in the app store).
-You can use the camera and audio on your computer or mobile device.
+You will receive a link for your video appointment.
+At the scheduled time, simply click the link to join, or access it through the Telehealth by SimplePractice app (available for free in your device’s app store).
+You can use the camera and microphone on your computer, tablet, or smartphone to connect.

 Why should I try Telehealth?